khulnasoft/integrations-core/prometheus/README.md

 ### Installation

-The Prometheus check is packaged with the [Datadog Agent][4] starting version 6.1.0.
+The Prometheus check is packaged with the [Khulnasoft Agent][4] starting version 6.1.0.

 ### Configuration